clipperhouse/BetterBird/README.md

 **If you feel like playing with the latest, possibly unstable update:**

-Install the extension [here](https://github.com/clipperhouse/BetterBird/raw/master/src.crx).
-If you want to mess with it, [download as a .zip](https://github.com/mwsherman/BetterBird/zipball/master) or pull with Git.
+[Download as a .zip](https://github.com/mwsherman/BetterBird/zipball/master) or pull with Git.

-(In Chrome, under Tools > Extensions there is a checkbox for “Developer mode” in the upper right.
-This will allow you to “Load unpacked extension...” from a local folder if desired.)
+In Chrome, under Tools > Extensions there is a checkbox for “Developer mode” in the upper right.
+This will allow you to “Load unpacked extension...” from a local folder.
+Select BetterBird/src.